jake-dog/goroutines/README.md

 ## Concurrent Mapping

 Mapping functions are [higher-order functions](https://en.wikipedia.org/wiki/Higher-order_function) where each element is processed in a separate goroutine.
 The number of goroutines used is limited to the number specified as the first argument to all mapping functions, or second argument for context aware variants.
-Mapping functions provide similar capability to [`sync/errgroup`](https://pkg.go.dev/golang.org/x/sync/errgroup).
+Mapping functions provide safer alternatives to [`sync/errgroup`](https://pkg.go.dev/golang.org/x/sync/errgroup).

 ```go
 groceries, _ := goroutines.Collect(3, func(a string) (int, error) {
 	return len(a), nil
 }, []string{"eggs", "onion", "cheese"})
 // groceries == []int{4, 5, 6}
 ```